Reduce Your Use Rewards FAQ

 Set up an alert so you'll be prepared to save energy.
-Alerts are sent to you by email or SMS text to your mobile phone.
+Alerts are sent to you by email, SMS text to your mobile phone or automated phone call.

 If I don't have a computer or mobile phone, is there another way to receive alerts?

-Although you will not receive alerts directly, you can still find out about Reduce Your Use days through the local media.
+Starting in 2014, you may chooose to receive an automated call from us.
+You can still find out about Reduce Your Use days through the local media.
 Television and radio will report on upcoming Reduce Your Use days.